SaaS Marketing

 Last, but by no means least, on our list of SaaS product marketing channels.
 It’s long been the primary focus of marketers and it’s still a popular approach—no surprise considering paid ads have a 200% ROI.

-Paid ads aren’t just those you see on google—there are plenty of places you can pay for your product to be seen.
+Paid ads aren’t just those you see on Google—there are plenty of places you can pay for your product to be seen.
 LinkedIn, Facebook, Capterra—all of these offer advertising space for companies to promote their products.
 Knowing where your target customers spend their time is an essential consideration for your PPC efforts.

 Paid ads also offer a great opportunity for ‘retargeting’, which consists in reaching out to those who already interacted with your website in some way.
 It’s an effective product marketing strategy—customers are up to 70% more likely to buy your product when you use retargeting.